 Copy the datafile - When your samples have finished being analyzed, the instrument should still be running zeros.
 Find your data file: The easiest way is to use the Results shortcut located on the desktop.
 From here, the folders are sorted by the run start date.
 YOU DON'T NEED THIS ENTIRE DIRECTORY.
 Open your run folder and open the Excel folder that is contained within.
 Copy the data file to S:\Data\projects\ClumpedIsotopes\data\raw.

 Data processing - IsoLab uses Matlab to reduce all data.
-Matlab scripts have been written to diagnose analyses and to make the calculations as in Huntington et al. 2009, Dennis et al. 2011, He et al. 2012, and Santroc et al. 1985.
-The script 'polly' reduces the mass spec file and adds in the preparation line data file to append the current log file.
-The script 'pollycompile' reads in the current log file to produce an absolute reference frame and calibrated carbonate data.
-The current reference frame file is called ClumpedSampleLog_RF_present_Brand.txt.
+Matlab scripts have been written to diagnose analyses and to make the calculations as in Huntington et al. 2009, Dennis et al. 2011, He et al. 2012, and Santrock et al. 1985.
+The script polly reduces the mass spec file and adds in the preparation line data file to append the current log file.
+The script pollycompile reads in the current log file to produce an absolute reference frame and calibrated carbonate data.
+The current reference frame file is called

-On either the NorthGoingZax or SouthGoingZax computers, open matlab and type ‘polly’.
+On either the NorthGoingZax, SouthGoingZax, or WestGoingZax computers, open matlab and type polly.
 Browse to the file and select it.
 Follow the prompts.
 If you see orange text as you are viewing each sample, it likely means the sample id from the prepline log and the mass spec sequence don't match.
 Change either the raw file from the mass spec computer or the autolog from the prepline.
-When you are finished with the polly script. type ‘pollycompile’ to see the entire reference frame and to calibrate your data.
+When you are finished with the polly script, type pollycompile to see the entire reference frame and to calibrate your data.
+You are asked if you wish to calibrate to CDES or ETH.
+Generally we use CDES because, for IsoLab, the CDES calibration has wider d47 and D47 ranges.
+However, if you have good reason to use ETH (e.g. making data comparable to other publications), then do so.
+You are also asked if you wish to run an error propagation routine.
+The answer is typically 'no' until you have a final dataset and are ready for publication.
 The most recent fully reduced data can now be found within ‘S:\Data\projects\ClumpedIsotopes\data\compiled\ARF_reduced’.